DeNepo/precourse/deliverables.md

 - [ ] Connect to GitHub with SSH
   - this can be tricky! we're here to help each other on Slack
+  - this is a long but thorough explanation: [odin project](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/setting-up-git)
 - [ ] Watch your class repository
   - Click the `Watch` button in the upper-right of the repo
 - [ ] Update your profile details: